 Percent encoding is the term for when a browser or other application changes characters from a URL into a three-character series starting with a percent symbol.
 This often happens with punctuation — for example, an exclamation point (!) may be replaced by %21.

 When shortening a URL in Bitly, you may submit a URL that is percent encoded.
 We normalize most percent-encoded characters, changing them back to the original.
 For example:

 The normalized version is the one you would see in your Links page.
 It looks different than the percent-encoded version, but they're the same thing.

-When using the Bitly API, issues may arise if your server expects a percent-encoded URL.
-We won't return.
+When using the Bitly API, issues may arise if your server expects a percent-encoded URL but we return the normalized URL instead.
 In these cases, we recommend setting up your integration up to work with normalized URLs.